on Integrating Computing and Robotics into STEM Education

 The workshop will prepare K-14 teachers to bring the C-STEM Math-ICT Curriculumm and a suite of free resources into their classroom teaching.
 Attendees will learn:

-- Integrating computing and robotics into Math 5, Math 6, Math 7, Math 8, Pre-Algebra, Algebra I, Integrated Math I, II, & III to solve real-world problems with Common Core State Standards.
+- Integrating computing and robotics into Math 3, Math 4, Math 5, Math 6, Math 7, Math 8, Algebra I, Geometry, Algebra 2, Integrated Math I, II, & III to solve real-world problems with Common Core State Standards.
+Learning strategies to close the math achievement gap and prepare all students to be college and career ready.

-- Providing computing education utilizing user-friendly RoboBlockly, industrial standard computer programming in C/C++ interpreter Ch, and innovative Barobo Linkbot or popular Lego Mindstorms NXT/EV3
+- Providing computing education utilizing user-friendly RoboBlockly, industrial standard computer programming in Ch/C/C++, and innovative Barobo Linkbot or popular Lego Mindstorms NXT/EV3

 - How to prepare students to participate in the level-playing-field RoboPlay Challenge Competition.

-- Building circuitry using a breadboard for Arduino.
+- Building circuitry using a breadboard for Arduino using Barobo Arduino.

 - The ChDuino for tinkering with the general purpose input/output pins on Arduino board and testing circuitry built on a breadboard.